fatimahmayouf/HW_Week2_Day1_DefiningClasses/README.md

 Output:

-## Part II - Practice with Instance Constrcuting and Class Funcions.
+## Part II - Practice with Instance Constrcuting and Class Functions.
 ---
 ### Write a class named Book using primary constructor with following features: